awslabs/Agent-EvalKit/commands/quick.md

 - Keep the emphasis on **quick, end-to-end progress**:
   - Prefer a simple, clear pipeline over complex branching.
   - It’s okay if some steps are a bit redundant; clarity and speed matter more.

+---

+## Relationship to `/evalkit.auto`

+- `/evalkit.quick`:

+  - Assumes the user wants a **quick full eval** by default.
+  - Guides them through the canonical pipeline: `plan → data → trace → run_agent → eval → report`.
+  - Step-by-step progression with manual confirmation at each stage
+  - Only lightly adapts based on existing artifacts (e.g., skip generating data if data exists and user doesn't request new data)
+  - Best for: Learning the flow, first-time users, building an evaluation pipeline from scratch

+- `/evalkit.auto`:

+  - More general, **intent- and status-driven** router.
+  - Analyzes existing artifacts and suggests only needed steps
+  - May suggest partial flows (e.g., "only `eval` + `report` on existing traces", or "just `data`")
+  - Best for: Resuming work, skipping completed steps, experienced users

+**When to use which:**

+- Use `/evalkit.quick` when starting fresh or learning
+- Use `/evalkit.auto` when you have partial work or need adaptive guidance